servicetitan/Stl.Fusion.Samples/docs/tutorial/Fusion-Cheat-Sheet.md

 // Nothing is needed for handlers declared inside compute services
 ```

-## Exposing commands to the client via Replica Services
+## Exposing commands to the client via Compute Service Clients

 Add controller method for the command:
 ```cs